mirkokiefer/aws-lib/README.md

 For more examples have a look at [/examples](https://github.com/livelycode/aws-lib/tree/master/examples) and [/test](https://github.com/livelycode/aws-lib/tree/master/test).

+## Credentials, metadata API, and IAM Roles

+If you use aws-lib on EC2s it is necessary to distribute your AWS API access key and secret id to each EC2 in order to authenticate requests.
+[IAM Roles](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances) removes the need to manually distribute your AWS API access key and secret id to EC2s.
+Create an IAM role(s) and assign to your EC2s (CloudFormation supports IAM Roles).
+An access key, secret id, and token will then be provided on the EC2 metadata API.
+You can then use aws-lib without passing in any credentials to API clients.
+For example:

+    var aws = require("aws-lib");
+    ec2 = aws.createEC2Client(); // Notice no access key nor secret id passed in to client ec2.call("DescribeInstances", {}, function(err, result) {
+      console.log(JSON.stringify(result));
+    });

+If no access key or secret id are passed in to the client, aws-lib will attempt to look up the credentials from the EC2 metadata API.
+The metadata API can also be used like other aws-lib API clients, such as:

+    var aws = require("aws-lib");
+    var md = aws.createMetaDataClient();
+    md.call({endpoint: 'instance-id'}, function(err, res) {
+      console.log(res); // outputs this EC2's instance-id.
+    });

 ## Tests
 In order to run the tests you need to copy "test/credentials_template.js" to "test/credentials.js" and add your access key and secret.
 credentials.js is part of .gitignore so you don't have to worry about accidentially commiting your secret.